-As at December 31, 2012, the Company's financial instruments are comprised of cash, amounts receivable, reclamation deposits and accounts payable and accrued liabilities.
-With the exception of cash, all financial instruments held by the Company are measured at amortized cost.
+As at March 31, 2013, the Company's financial instruments are comprised of cash, restricted cash, amounts receivable, reclamation deposits and accounts payable and accrued liabilities.
+With the exception of cash and restricted cash, all financial instruments held by the Company are measured at amortized cost.
 The fair values of these financial instruments approximate their carrying value due to their short-term maturities.
 Fair values of financial instruments are classified in a fair value hierarchy based on the inputs used to determine fair values.

 The levels of the fair value hierarchy are as follows:

-- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.
+Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

+Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

+Level 3 - Inputs that are not based on observable market data.